 Remove from heat, add lemon juice and blend on high in a blender until completely smooth.
 Set aside.

-Add whipping cream and beat until stiff peaks form, about 2 minutes.
+Add whipping cream and beat until stiff peaks form, about 2 minutes (see photo in post above).
 Add icing sugar, lemon juice, lemon zest, and vanilla.
 Pour mixture into graham cracker base and smooth top.
 Return to fridge.

 Once cheesecake is made and chilling in fridge.
 Place gelatin in a small bowl and top with boiling water.
 Stir with a spoon for a minute or so, until gelatin is completely dissolved.
 Add to rhubarb puree and stir.
 Top cheesecake with rhubarb mixture and spread evenly.